sindresorhus/Settings/readme.md

 Run the `Example` target in the Xcode project in this repo to see a real-world example.
 The `Accounts` tab is in SwiftUI.

-There are also some bundled convenience SwiftUI components, like [`Settings.Container`](./Sources/Preferences/Container.swift) and [`Settings.Section`](./Sources/Preferences/Section.swift) to automatically achieve similar alignment to AppKit's [`NSGridView`](https://developer.apple.com/documentation/appkit/nsgridview).
-And also a `.preferenceDescription()` view modifier to style text as a setting description.
+There are also some bundled convenience SwiftUI components, like [`Settings.Container`](Sources/Settings/Container.swift) and [`Settings.Section`](Sources/Settings/Section.swift) to automatically achieve similar alignment to AppKit's [`NSGridView`](https://developer.apple.com/documentation/appkit/nsgridview).
+And also a `.settiingDescription()` view modifier to style text as a setting description.

 Tip: The [`Defaults`](https://github.com/sindresorhus/Defaults#swiftui-support) package makes it very easy to persist the settings.